-The risk that, when implementing its strategy and strategic plan, the board of directors fails to achieve the sought-after strategic IT objectives and related business goals.
+The risk that, when implementing its strategy and strategic plan, senior management fails to achieve the sought-after strategic IT objectives and related business goals.

-12 ICT risks can be aggregated according to multiple dimensions (organizational units, types of ICT risks, processes, etc.).
+8 ICT risks can be aggregated according to multiple dimensions (organizational units, types of ICT risks, processes, etc.).